pietergreyling/aztec_web3_starter/README.md

 However, I offer them as a general guide.

 ### What is Aztec Network?
-Aztec is an open source layer 2 network that aims to bring scalability and privacy to Ethereum.
+Aztec is an open source layer 2 protocol (or network) that aims to bring scalability and privacy to Ethereum.
 It strives to enable affordable, private crypto payments via zero-knowledge proofs.

 ### From the [Aztec Vision](https://aztec.network/vision) website
   - [https://aztec.network/vision](https://aztec.network/vision)